-SKAGs are ad groups that only target one keyword.
-They were all the rage a few years back, but today’s PPC marketing landscape demands a broader focus on single topics instead.
+Short answer: No, not really.
+But there’s more to it: SKAGs are ad groups that only target one keyword in Google Ads campaigns.
+They used to be an effective strategy, but today’s PPC marketing landscape demands a broader focus on single topics instead.

 Name a marketer who isn’t plagued by nightmares of wasted ad spend.